Monarch: Legacy of Monsters: Release

 Monarch: Legacy of Monsters premiered on Apple TV+ on November 17, 2023.
-The second season is scheduled to premiere on Apple TV on February 27, 2026.
+The second season premiered on Apple TV on February 27, 2026.

 Marketing

 In August 2023, Apple released first look images, now officially titled Monarch: Legacy of Monsters.
 The teaser and more images were released on September 8, 2023.
 The first trailer debuted at the 2023 New York Comic Con, and the official poster was revealed.
 In October 2023, a viral marketing website called "Monarch Unlocked" was launched with some Monarch computer private files.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the series has an approval rating of 87% based on 87 reviews, with an average rating of 6.7/10.
-The site's consensus reads, "With performances by father–son duo Kurt and Wyatt Russell that work a charm, Monarch adds a welcome wrinkle to the Godzilla legacy by honing its monstrous scope to a very human level."
-Metacritic, which uses a weighted average, assigned a score of 68 out of 100, based on 26 critics, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, the first season has an approval rating of 87% based on 87 reviews.
+The site's critics consensus reads, "With performances by father–son duo Kurt and Wyatt Russell that work a charm, Monarch adds a welcome wrinkle to the Godzilla legacy by honing its monstrous scope to a very human level."
+Metacritic, which uses a weighted average, assigned a score of 68 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Mike Hale of The New York Times commended the straightforward narrative and visual effects, and noted that Kurt Russell's presence gave it a "nostalgic charm".
 In Variety, Aramide Tinubu wrote that the series "will likely satisfy the most novice MonsterVerse explorer".

 Writing for RogerEbert.com, Brian Tallerico praised the performances of Kurt and Wyatt Russell, but he expressed dissatisfaction with the writing, describing the characters as "underdeveloped", the plot as lacking depth, and the dialogue as too lengthy.

+The second season holds a 79% approval rating on review aggregator Rotten Tomatoes based on 29 critic reviews.
+The website's critics consensus states, "Against all odds, Monarch continues to pack a striking gut-punch of action-drama by embracing its Legacy of Monsters talent and leading with a cast of rich and complex characters."
+On Metacritic, the second season received a score of 67 out of 100 based on 11 critics, signifying "generally favorable".